Asthma Awareness & Management

 - Identify common asthma triggers and risk factors

-- Recognise mild, moderate, and severe asthma symptoms
+- Recognise mild, moderate, and severe asthma symptoms, including the signs people commonly miss

-- Support safe and effective use of inhalers and spacers
+- Support the safe and effective use of inhalers and spacers

 - Promote good asthma management in everyday settings